mneri/csv/IMPLEMENTATION.md

 As explained earlier, the parser decides its next state by querying a transition table.
 To do the lookup, it first needs to translate the current character into a column index.

-`Rfc4180StrictFormat` performs a mapping similar to the following:
+`Rfc4180StrictFormat` performs a mapping equivalent to the following:
 ```java
 if (c == ',') {
     return 1;